 ARTICLE TAKEAWAYS

-Note: RMDs are not required for Roth IRAs.
+Note: RMDs are not required for Roth IRAs in your lifetime.

 Note: Additional factors are available on the IRS website.
-Consult with your tax advisor for details on your situation.
+Consult your tax advisor for details on your particular situation.

 To calculate your account’s current-year RMD: